gabrielperezs/CARBOnic/README.md

 Features
 --------

+- Organice your alarms in Groups
+- Define the score of each SQS source
+- Define the score of the chat groups (telegram, hipchat)
+- Use simple commands to handle the alarms

+**Other internal features**

 - Create one session to AWS services based in [profiles](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles) and share it with more than one SQS source.
-- Use zero or many telegram clients
+- You can use more than one telegram clients
-- Use one connection to telegram and share this connection with more than one group (based in telegram token, yes! you can use more than one telegram token).
+- Use one connection to telegram (token based) and share this connection with more than one group
-- Use zero or many hipchat clients
+- You can use more than one hipchat clients
-- Use one pull to hipchat based on RoomID and token and share it with more than one group (also yes, you can use more than one user of telegram)
+- Use one pull to hipchat based on RoomID and token and share it with more than one group

 **Example of connections**